Prime Minister John Key said the Sydney siege gunman

-Prime Minister John Key says a group of angry protesters did
+Prime Minister John Key says bloggers are not a "big part of

 Login or Register